xaviervalarino/portfolio/src/case-studies/omicia.md

 ---

-### Improving the interface
+### Improving the Interface

-#### Removing unnecessary information
+#### Removing Unnecessary Information
 I recommended limiting the colors to yellow and red, which were the only two that provided actionable information.
-I also suggested removing links in table cells, and instead making the whole table row a link target for opening a variant modal.
+I also suggested removing links in table cells, and instead making the whole table row a link target that would open the variant modal.
 Links to other information would be placed inside that view.

 <div class="border:img padding-stack">
 ![Detail of previous data table](../assets/img/omicia-previous-table-color-detail.png)